 7.3.
-His Administration
+Administration of Sultan Zain-ul-Abidin

 At the time of accession of Zain-ul-Abidin to the throne, the whole administrative machinery of the kingdom was broken down, and there was great frustration among the people.
-Due to the misconceived policies of Sikandar and Ali Shah, the whole administration had become paralysed.
+Due to the misconceived policies of Sikandar andAli Shah, the whole administration had become paralysed.
 The first task before the Sultan, therefore, was to restore order out of the chaotic conditions prevailing in the kingdom.
 For this purpose, he reconstructed the whole administrative machinery.
 To his good fortune, the Sultan had a band of trustworthy and able followers like Halmat Raina, Ahmad Raina, Malik Masud, Mirza Hussain and Muhammad Khan who helped him in this task.
 He appointed his brother Muhammad Khan as his Chief Minister.